poliquin/brazilnum/README.md

     >>> pad_cei(115830024985, validate=True)
     ('115830024985', True)

-You can also skip the validation step:
+You can skip the validation step:

     >>> pad_cnpj(2558157000155, validate=False)
     '02558157000155'